-A shrimp cocktail platter is always a hit but we love this Roasted Shrimp Cocktail to kick up the flavors of the shrimp.
+A shrimp cocktail platter is always a hit at parties but we love this Roasted Shrimp Cocktail to kick up the flavors of the shrimp.
 This easy appetizer recipe is made even better by the two delicious homemade cocktail sauces that go perfectly with the shrimp.

 The flavor that you get from roasting these shrimp instead of boiling them is so much better.
 Boiled shrimp are fine, but adding olive oil, salt and pepper and roasting them really kicks up the flavor of the shrimp a lot more.

 Can This Shrimp Cocktail Appetizer Be Made Ahead Of Time?

 The best part about putting out a shrimp platter is that it can all be done ahead of time.
 This Roasted Shrimp Cocktail is awesome served at room temperature, or even when the shrimp are still warm.
 But we all need to get stuff done and out of the way for holiday entertaining so make these shrimp ahead and keep them in the fridge to chill until your guests arrive.